A Saint Who Levels Up Through Necromancy

 The design on this item is just plain wrong.

-The instant he slid the Ring of Black Darkness onto his index finger.
+He slid the Ring of Black Darkness onto his index finger.

 [A dense curse comes crashing down.]